Is £3,000 a Month Enough to Live in London?

 It often stops being enough if:

-• You insist on living alone in Zones 1–2
+- You insist on living alone in Zones 1–2

-• Rent creeps past the point where there’s no monthly buffer
+- Rent creeps past the point where there’s no monthly buffer

-• You want to save aggressively while covering London costs
+- You want to save aggressively while covering London costs

-• You’re supporting someone else long-term
+- You’re supporting someone else long-term

-• Your commute or childcare costs rise unexpectedly
+- Your commute or childcare costs rise unexpectedly

-They just change what the salary can realistically support.
+It simply changes what the salary can realistically support.

-This is usually where people either:
+In practice, this is usually the point where people either:

 London is manageable at £3,000 — but only when the trade-offs are conscious.